pluralsight/guides/draft/java-and-j2ee/getting-started-with-jshell/article.md

 |  created method addMagicNumber(int), however, it cannot be invoked until variable MAGIC_NUMBER is declared
 ```

-You won't be able to use until `MAGIC_NUMBER` is defined:
+You won't be able to use it until `MAGIC_NUMBER` is defined:
 ```java
 jshell> System.out.println(addMagicNumber(3))
 |  attempted to call method addMagicNumber(int) which cannot be invoked until variable MAGIC_NUMBER is declared